alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 ###Being agile

-[Agile](/service-manual/agile/what-agile-looks-like.html) runs through the Digital by Default Service Standard like the words through a stick of rock.
+[Agile](/service-manual/agile/index.html) is essential to the Digital by Default Service Standard.
 Your group will:

 *  unpack the tools and practices that make agile such a powerful method for delivering services
 *  visit some of the agile teams working at Aviation House
-*  consider the role of the service manager in agile delivery
+*  consider the role of the service manager in agile provision

 ##Achieving the goals